bhuvanmdev/RL-tic-tac-toe/README.md

 python "tic_tac_toe[ai].py"
 ```
 # results
+The game can be played for any numbered sqaures, to make it simpler we play it in a simlpe 3X3.
 ### 1) <u>When Agent plays against an agent and agentX always plays first</u>

 alpha = 0.25